okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/filtering-maps.md

 - [Last Level Maps](drill-mode.md#last-level-maps-option): this option must be *enabled*, otherwise you won't be able to assign a map to the last level of the hierarchy, or the first one if the hierarchy has only one level (the initial state).

-When these options are set correctly, you can assign a map to each data point in the dataset, but **note that is only visible there is a single data point in the visual**.
+When these options are set correctly, you can assign a map to each data point in the dataset, but **note that is only visible if there is a single data point in the visual**.
 If there are multiple data points, the visual will follow the default behavior and display the map assigned to the category.